datapeopleconnected/buttress-js-api/README.md

 const Buttress = require('buttress-js-api');
 Buttress.init({
   buttressUrl: 'http://buttress.url',
+  apiPath: 'my-app',
-  appToken: 'Get this from the Buttress Admin' [REQUIRED] });
+  appToken: 'Get this from the Buttress Admin',
+  version: 1
+});
 ```
 Once you have initialised Buttress you can use it as follows: